See which banks have the best Savings Account and Money Market Account rates here.

 |Both are simple and straightforward to open.||Money Market accounts typically have more Checking-like features, such as electronic funds transfers, checks, debit cards and ATM withdrawals.|

-|Both will be FDIC insured, keeping your deposits safe.||Savings accounts generally only allow access to fund via electronic funds transfers, telephone withdrawals, or in-person withdrawals at a branch.|
+|Both will be insured (Member FDIC), keeping your deposits safe.||Savings accounts generally only allow access to funds via electronic funds transfers, telephone withdrawals, or in-person withdrawals at a branch.|

-|Both accounts will be limited on certain types of withdrawals per billing cycle (6 is the limit for these certain types by law).||As you’ll notice below, Money Market accounts often require higher minimum balances for earn the rate.|
+|Both accounts will be limited on certain types of withdrawals per billing cycle (6 is the limit for these certain types by law).||Money Market accounts often require higher minimum balances to earn the rate.|

 Aside from the interest rates, the other main deciding factor will be how you’ll need access to your funds (you’ll have more options with Money Market Accounts).
 A lot of people consider MMAs more a hybrid Checking/Savings account, with its limited Checking capabilities.
 Keep in mind, many banks limit you on the amount of check writing per month.
 Both a Savings and Money Market account are limited by the Federal Reserve on the total number of transactions a month.